Staging the living room before you place your home on the real estate market will help your home sell faster and for more money!

 I once showed a brand new house to a prospective buyer who kept casting his eyes around the living room.
 I knew exactly what he was looking for...a spot for his big screen TV!
 The builder had neglected to leave enough wall space for a large TV, so the buyer wasn't interested.

-When staging your living room, select warm, neutral paint colors.
+When staging the living room, select warm, neutral paint colors.
 This doesn’t mean you are limited to boring beige.

-Neutral colors are the easiest to decorate with because they blend well with most surroundings and work successfully in all room designs.
-They make an excellent backdrop for the color you will be adding with furniture, draperies, artwork and accessories.
+Neutral colors are the easiest to decorate with because they work successfully in all living rooms designs.
+In addition, both men and women love them!
+Neutral colors provide an excellent backdrop for any colors and patterns that you will be adding with furniture, draperies, artwork and accessories.
 Added color will simply "pop" against a neutral canvas.

 Neutral paint colors that most people love; beige, taupe, ivory, coffee tones, honey, butter, golden, wheat, blue-green, mossy green, brown, blue-gray and gray.